 There are many types of terpene which coexist with cannabinoids like CBD, and like CBD they are not psychoactive.
 They can have however an effect which is why different ones are used in day oils and night oils.
 Terpenes interact with the body’s endocannabinoid system helping cannabinoids enter the bloodstream in a process called the ‘entourage effect’.
 The Cannabinoids being naturally absorbed into the body but Myrcene, for example, increases the permeability of cells which means that cannabinoids can be absorbed more quickly.

 Terpenes also have the ability to influence our brain neurons.

 Discovered by S. Ben-Shabat in 1998, The Entourage Effect is a proposed mechanism by which non-psychoactive components of cannabis.
 These include terpenes and CBD which mitigate some of the negative effects of THC in the plant.
 Myrcene, which is also a component of hops, could be responsible for the sedative effects of certain strains of cannabis.
 These effects are normally associated with the Indica strain which is why they are used in oils designed to promote relaxation.

 As with most research surrounding CBD the effect is still subject to some conjecture as the study is still in its infancy.

 What is Limonene Terpene?

 As the name suggests the limonene terpene gives certain strains a lemony smell and taste.
 Bright and citrusy, it is the second most abundant terpene.
 You will be aware of the use of this compound in cleaning products and make-up.
-There is much evidence to suggest that limonene may improve mood and reduce stress which is why it is used in certain essential oils.
-It is also known to be antibacterial and antifungal.

 What is Linonool Terpene?